HobbyCoder/MonoGame-StarterKits/Android/InAppBilling/README.txt

 http://developer.android.com/guide/market/billing/billing_integrate.html

-market_billing.zip contains the files that we are trying to port.s
+market_billing.zip contains the files that we are trying to port